 Halliburton has deployed 100 light-duty pickup trucks fueled by compressed natural gas (CNG).
-The company stated it's assigning the vehicles to 15 U.S. locations in Texas, Oklahoma, Colorado, California, Louisiana, Utah, and Pennsylvania.
+The company stated it purchased the bi-fuel models and is assigning the vehicles to 15 U.S. locations in Texas, Oklahoma, Colorado, California, Louisiana, Utah, and Pennsylvania.
 According to the company, the vehicles will save approximately $5,100 per truck in fuel costs annually.

 The company plans to study data from the pilot program to determine whether a larger rollout is feasible.

 “With this pilot program we expect to obtain a wealth of information on what it would take to bring about a successful, broader adoption of CNG light duty vehicles across the company,” Halliburton Western Hemisphere President Jim Brown.